-I love this one think it’s such a great idea to go with pegs.
+I love this one, I think it’s such a great idea to go with pegs.
 We use pegs to pin our favourite crafts in any case.
 These could now change basis the season and the topic you are learning with your kids.
-For more instructions on how to create your own frog peg click here
+For more instructions on how to create your frog peg click here

-You May also Like a Paper Boats ( 3 different ways)
+You may also like Paper Boats ( 3 different ways)

 You will love doing this and while it looks difficult it’s not.
 All you need are a few glow sticks and an empty pet bottle.
 The rest you can create with whatever material you have at home.
-Use cloth for paper, buttons for woogly eyes.
+Use cloth for paper and buttons for googly eyes.
 Promise it’s going to be fun and very exciting when it glows in the dark.
 For complete instructions click here

-After doing our handprint mermaid this one seems super easy.
-You can increase the level of difficulty by letting your kids do independently and add more details in the feathers.
-This one is for keeps, click here for details
+After doing our handprint mermaid, this one seems super easy.
+You can increase the level of difficulty by letting your kids do it independently and by adding more details to the feathers.
+This one is for keeps!
+Click here for details